Creating Moves to Opportunity

 For this project, de-identified tax data will be used to develop outcome-based measures of opportunity neighborhoods.
 Opportunity neighborhoods are those that produce high levels of economic mobility for children, as measured by income in adulthood.
 The research team has demarcated opportunity areas at the county level and is working to zoom in to the census tract level.
 By identifying neighborhood characteristics that are associated with economic mobility, they will be able to generate forecasts of opportunity measures using existing data.
 These forecasts will be used to define opportunity neighborhoods in the interventions and can also be used to conduct formal cost-benefit analyses after the evaluation, by comparing the cost of the intervention to the predicted increase in adult earnings as the result of a move.

 This research is being conducted by the Opportunity Insights team.

-Participating Public Housing Authorities include Seattle, Tacoma, and King County, Washington; HomeForward in Portland, Oregon; Fresno Housing Authority, San Bernardino County, and San Diego, California; Dallas and Houston, Texas; Minneapolis, Minnesota; Cook County, Illinois; Louisville, Kentucky; Atlanta, Georgia; Charlotte, North Carolina; Washington, DC; NYC Housing Preservation & Development, New York; Cambridge, Massachusetts; and Keene County, New Hampshire.
+Participating Public Housing Authorities include Seattle, Tacoma, and King County, Washington; HomeForward in Portland, Oregon; Fresno Housing Authority, San Bernardino County, and San Diego, California; Dallas and Houston, Texas; Minneapolis and the Metropolitan Council Housing and Redevelopment Authority in Minnesota; Cook County, Illinois; Louisville, Kentucky; Atlanta, Georgia; Charlotte, North Carolina; Washington, DC; NYC Housing Preservation & Development, New York; Boston, Cambridge, and the Department of Housing and Community Development in Massachusetts; and Keene County, New Hampshire.

-To learn more about CMTO or partner with us, please contact project manager Kristen Watkins.
+To learn more about CMTO or partner with us, please contact project manager Jacob Binder.